London Live-in Care

 Yes.
 HTR Care is fully registered with and regulated by the Care Quality Commission (CQC).
 The CQC rated HTR Care Good across all 5 inspection domains: Safe, Effective, Caring, Responsive, and Well-Led.
 You can check our CQC registration directly on the CQC website.

-HTR Care provides home care services across all Greater London boroughs, supporting individuals and families throughout Central, North, East, South, and West London.
+HTR Care provides live-in care services across all Greater London boroughs, supporting individuals and families throughout Central, North, East, South, and West London.
 Our services are available across boroughs including Hillingdon, Harrow, Ealing, Hounslow, Brent, Camden, Westminster, Kensington and Chelsea, Richmond upon Thames, Wandsworth, Lambeth, Southwark, Greenwich, Croydon, Bromley, Enfield, Barnet, Redbridge, Waltham Forest, Hackney, Tower Hamlets, and surrounding areas across Greater London.

 Service Area Map

-Other Location We Serve in England
+Other Areas We Serve in England

-Below is the list of locations that we currently serve in England
+Below is the list of locations that we currently serve in England:

 • Buckinghamshire